Planning a visit to Rome’s Colosseum in 2026?

 What are the Colosseum bag restrictions?

-Small bags are usually manageable, but large backpacks, suitcases, and bulky luggage are not suitable for the Colosseum security process.
+Small bags are usually the safest choice.
+Large backpacks, suitcases, trolleys, and bulky luggage are not suitable for the Colosseum entry process.
+Bag rules can be enforced at security, so use luggage storage before your visit if you are arriving with suitcases.

 Check the bag restriction advice.